paalss/ranking-app/README.md

 ![App_interaction](www/app/images/app/app-recording1.gif)

 ## Open web app (serve locally)
+This app isn't on a public server, it has to be served locally.

+You can choose to either serve this app using Docker or XAMPP.
+I've written guides for both.
+For a Docker guide, read further, for a XAMPP guide, go to [this README](https://github.com/paalss/Ranking-app/www/app) instead.

 **Prerequisites**

 * Git

 * Docker

-* Docker-compose

 **Start Docker Desktop**

 **Download source code and run containers**

-Open commmand line.
-Eg. Git Bash, navigate to where you want to download the project and run these commands:
+Open your commmand line, eg. Git Bash, navigate to where you want to download the project and run these commands:

 ```
 git clone https://github.com/paalss/Ranking-app.git